groff_man_style(7) — Linux manual page

 standards documents or technical reports such as CSTR #54,

-Article titles and brief runs of literal text, such as references
+specimens of literal text, such as article titles, inline

-to individual characters or short strings, including section and
+examples, mentions of individual characters or short strings, and

-subsection headings of man pages, are suitable objects for
+(sub)section headings in man pages, are suitable for quotation;

 Unlike the above font style macros, the font style alternation